pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 By default it will always return the full structure, but you may want it to only return the GFE value if you are not concerned about each feature.
 For instance, if you submit a sequence to the gfe API without providing the *structures* parameter then it will return the accession, rank, sequence, and term for each feature.
 The *retry* parameter will set how many times you want the GFE service to retry a call to the feature service.
-Occasionally the feature service does not respond on the first request, therefore multiple may be needed for a sequence.
+Occasionally the feature service does not respond on the first request, therefore multiple requests may be needed for a sequence.
-The default is 6 and should only be changed for debugging purposes.
+The default is *six* and should only be changed for debugging purposes.
+Please let us know if the feature service is failing to return accession numbers.

-Here is an example of a json object that can be posted to the gfe API:
+Here is an example of a JSON object that can be posted to the gfe API:

    .. sourcecode:: js